fathyb/html2svg/readme.md

   -w, --wait <seconds>   set the amount of seconds to wait between the page loaded event and taking the screenshot (default: 1)
-  -w, --width <width>    set the viewport width in pixels (default: 1920) -h, --height <height>  set the viewport height in pixels (default: 1080) -f, --format <format>  set the output format, should one of these values: svg, pdf (default: "svg") --help                 display help for command
+  -w, --width <width>    set the viewport width in pixels (default: 1920) -h, --height <height>  set the viewport height in pixels (default: 1080) -f, --format <format>  set the output format, should one of these values: svg, pdf, png, jpg, webp (default: "svg") --help                 display help for command
 ```